 In what ways does being independent influence your impact on projects?

-As an independent consultant, I often feel better integrated into the client team am not viewed as just another outside consultant; this makes it much easier to have a real impact.
+As an independent consultant, I often feel better integrated into the client team rather than just another external consultant; this makes it much easier to have a real impact.
 In addition, being independent forces me to step back and really assess the way I do things.
 Rather than simply following an employer’s “standard practice” I am more free to define an approach that works best for me and for the client.

 What would you say are some of the characteristics of a successful independent consultant?
 Any advice for those considering this path?

 Before striking out as an independent consultant, it is definitely helpful to master the “tricks of the trade” with one of the leading consultancies.
-I would recommend progressing to project manager/engagement manager level before becoming an independent consultant as the day-to-day project tasks demand well developed soft skills and a level of confidence in one’s abilities which take time to develop.
+I would recommend progressing to project manager/engagement manager level before becoming an independent consultant as the day-to-day project tasks demand well developed soft skills and confidence in one’s abilities; this will take time to develop.